puppetlabs/puppet-docs/source/pe/2.5/console_live_resources.markdown

 When you clone a user, any groups it belongs to are also automatically cloned.

-Note also that the UID of a user and the GIDs of its groups aren't cloned across nodes; this means a cloned user's UID will likely differ across nodes.
+Note also that the UID of a user and the GIDs of its groups aren't cloned across nodes.
+This means a cloned user's UID will likely differ across nodes.
 We hope to support UID/GID cloning in a future release.

 [live_resources_browse_users]: ./images/console/live_resources_browse_users.png
 [live_resources_clone_before]: ./images/console/live_resources_clone_before.png